 **½: Average.
 Displays serious signs of misfire, but retains a few redeeming qualities.

 **: Mediocre.
 It isn’t devoid of interest, but good points are few and far between.

 *½: Bad.
 Listenable, but offers a very unsatisfying listening experience.

 *: Awful.
 Outright unpleasant to listen to.

 ½: Worthless.
 It’s best to avoid it altogether.

-[0 stars]: Something so terrible it stuns in a similar way a 5-star record would.
+[0 stars]: Something so terrible it astounds in a similar way as a 5-star record.

 *****: A must-own; your collection is worth little without it.

 ****½: A highly essential release.
 If you can get it, get it now.